- Botox can accomplish many things, but it’s not a perfect substitute to surgery.

 Of course, Botox too has its side effects and complications.
 Minor side effects could include headache, nausea, and the aforementioned bruising and swelling.
 More serious side effects could include drooping facial muscles, vision problems, and trouble breathing or swallowing.
 Botox can even result in infection, although this is far less likely than with a surgical procedure.

-» If you’d like to learn more about surgical brow lifts, read what our doctors have to say about them on our forums.
+» If you’d like to learn more about surgical brow lifts, meet our Medical Review Team.

 The Botox brow lift